ergoplatform/oracle-core/README.md

 3. A box in the "Epoch Preparation" contract address which holds the oracle pool NFT.
 4. A box in the "Oracle Pool Epoch" contract address which holds the oracle pool NFT.

-The oracle core will save each of the `scanId`s locally after registering them with the full node.
-At any time the oracle core wishes to check the current state of the protocol, it simply uses the `scanId`s to acquire all of the relevant boxes.
+The oracle core saves each of the `scanId`s locally into `scanIDs.json` after registering them with the full node.
+At any time the oracle core wishes to check the current state of the protocol, it simply reads the `scanId`s from the file and acquire all of the relevant unspent boxes from the node.

 ### Transaction Building